vivanov-vivo/azure-exercise/README.md

 - Azure Subscription (trial or paid)
 - Azure DevOps account
 - Personal computer set as an Azure DevOps agent (if needed)
+- Create Role Assignment on Managed Identity after VM is created and running according to the list.

 ### Steps to Run the Project:
-1. **Deploy ARM Templates:**
+1. **Prepare Azure DevOps Repository:**
-   - Clone the repository or get the ARM templates ready.
+   - Clone this repository to Azure Devops account.
-   - Use Azure DevOps or the Azure CLI to deploy the ARM templates for the Storage Accounts and Server.

 2. **Configure Azure DevOps Pipeline:**
-   - Create an Azure DevOps pipeline.
-   - Use the `azure-cli` task to invoke ARM templates.
-   - Add a script task to execute the blob management script.
+   - Create A Variable Group under  Pipeline includes th following variables:
+    ```plaintext
+    azureSubscription
+    location
+    projectName
+    ```
+   - Create an Azure DevOps pipelines , using the existing pipeline files from repository; make sure to configure pipeline private variables per pipeline, they are    also mentioned in the pipelines files.

 3. **Verify Blob Copying:**
    - Ensure that blobs are created and copied between storage accounts by checking the storage account metrics and the output logs of the pipeline.